Nanorod Size Dependence of Coherent Coupling between Individual and Collective Excitations via Transverse Electromagnetic Field: Summary and Conclusions

 Based on the microscopic nonlocal theory for metallic electronic systems, we have investigated how the coherent coupling via the T field between the collective and individual excitations appears in the nanoscale metallic samples.
-To determine the sample size at which the T-field-mediated coupling starts to become significant, we considered a rectangular nanorod as a model sample and examined the shift of the collective excitation energy due to the T-field-mediated coupling with the individual excitations.
+To determine the sample size at which the T-field-mediated coupling starts to become significant, we considered a rectangular nanorod as a model sample and examined the shift of the collective excitation energy due to the T field-mediated coupling with the individual excitations.
 In the consideration, we switched the T field contribution in the Green's function representing coherent interaction between the individual excitations.
-Avoiding overwhelming computation load, we employed the model of small electronic basis set, which enables us to infer the effect for an electronic system with a realistic scale from the results in a small system.
+Avoiding an overwhelming computational load, we employed the model of a small electronic basis set, which enables us to infer the effect of an electronic system with a realistic scale from the results of a small system.
 The followings are clarified from the examinations: (1) The finite shift by the T-field mediated coupling starts to appear from several hundred nanometers of length of nanorods.
-(2) The longer nanorods show a larger shift because of better spatial matching between the T field and electronic wavefunctions.
-(3) The larger background dielectric constant $n_{\rm b}$ shortens the T field wavelength more.
-However, at the same time, the larger $n_{\rm b}$ reduces the collective excitation energy, which leads to the longer wavelength exciting the collective modes.
-Thus, the larger $n_{\rm b}$ does not necessarily lead to a larger shift of collective mode by the T field.
-(4) The larger Fermi level leads to a larger energy shift due to the coherent coupling by the T field.
-This is because the number of individual excitations contributing to form the collective excitation is increased owing to the enlarged ``area'' of the Fermi surface.
+(2) Longer nanorods show a larger shift because of better spatial matching between the T field and electronic wavefunctions.
+(3) A larger background dielectric constant $n_{\rm b}$ shortens the T field wavelength more.
+However, simultaneously, the larger $n_{\rm b}$ reduces the collective excitation energy, which leads to the longer wavelength exciting the collective modes.
+Therefore, the larger $n_{\rm b}$ does not necessarily lead to a larger shift in the collective mode by the T field.
+(4) A larger Fermi level leads to a larger energy shift due to the coherent coupling by the T field.
+This is because the number of individual excitations contributing to the formation of the collective excitation is increased owing to the enlarged ``area'' of the Fermi surface.